-Get ready for you favorite menu plan ever.
+Get ready for your most favorite menu plan ever.
 The best part is that all of these with come together quickly or have parts that can be made in advance.

-Some of you asked where you could get some of the ingrediets and I have now linked to them on Amazon to make it easier for you!
-Have a wonderful week and let me know what you put on your pizza in the comments.
+Some of you asked where you could get some of the ingredients, and I have now linked to them on Amazon to make it easier for you!
+Have a wonderful week, and let me know what you put on your pizza in the comments.

 Monday: Start the week off right with Terry Walter’s Collard Green Sukiyaki, from her book Eat Clean Live Well.
 It’s a quick and easy skillet dinner that will have you out of the kitchen fast.
 Enjoy actually sitting down with your friends and family to eat.

 Tuesday: Come home to a warm bowl of Joni Newman’s Indian Spiced Chili by making it in the slow cooker before you leave for work.
 Or make it once you get home.
 This would be great served with some whole grain tortillas or naan.
 It’s from her book, Fusion Food in the Vegan Kitchen.
 If you can’t find jackfruit at a store near you, you can order it on Amazon here: Native Forest Organic Vegan Meat Substitute, Young Jackfruit, 14 Ounce (Pack of 6)

 Wednesday: Shake up the mid-week blahs by making Robin Robertson’s Vegetable Tangine and Injera.
 Adding in some Ethiopian food will spice up your week, and you can include the whole family to make the homemade injera.
 This is from her book, Vegan Without Borders.
 Can’t find teff flour?
 Order it on Amazon here: Ivory Teff Flour – 16oz